 Search for more jobs:

 Popular Skills for Certified Coding Specialist (CCS)

-Survey takers who work as Certified Coding Specialists typically report just a few professional skills.
-Most notably, skills in International Statistical Classifications of Diseases - 10 Coding, International Statistical Classifications of Diseases - 9 Coding, Current Procedural Terminology Coding, and Medical Coding are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-Most people skilled in Current Procedural Terminology Coding are similarly competent in International Statistical Classifications of Diseases - 9 (ICD - 9) Coding and Medical Coding.
+Certified Coding Specialists who responded to the survey indicated only a few skills that they use on the job.
+Most notably, skills in International Statistical Classifications of Diseases - 10 Coding, International Statistical Classifications of Diseases - 9 Coding, Medical Coding, and Current Procedural Terminology (CPT) Coding are correlated to pay that is above average.
+At the other end of the pay range are skills like Electronic Medical Records.
+Most people familiar with Current Procedural Terminology Coding also know International Statistical Classifications of Diseases - 9 (ICD - 9) Coding and Medical Coding.